U.N. expert decries near 'tyranny' in U.S. against minority voting rights | Politics

 U.N. expert decries near 'tyranny' in U.S. against minority voting rights

+There was no immediate U.S. reaction to his preliminary observations which de Varennes said he had shared with U.S. State Department officials earlier in the day.
 Democrats have made election reform https://www.reuters.com/world/us/us-senate-democrats-return-voting-rights-with-eye-filibuster-2021-11-03 a priority in light of Republican state-balloting restrictions passed in response to former President Donald Trump's false claims of massive voter fraud in the 2020 election.
-At least 19 states have passed laws making it harder to vote, according to the nonpartisan Brennan Center for Justice.

 A United Nations human rights expert said on Monday that electoral laws in some parts of the United States including Texas may undermine democracy by depriving millions of citizens who belong to minority groups of the equal right to vote.